Using street parties to achieve community outcomes

 - An estate in Bristol has had 15 to engage residents in an innovative ‘Restorative Approach’ anti-social behaviour programme

-- Oxford are planning 25 this year with our support
+- Oxford had 25 in a year with our support

 We provide comprehensive advice and training for local workers, groups and councils.